 - Native apps

-Large and heavy apps that aim at best user experience, optimization and fast work.
-May use various device’s APIs and process wide range of features at the same time.
-Native apps would get as expensive as a number of platforms you want to support because more people would be involved in the app development process then.
+Large and heavy apps that aim at the best user experience, optimization and fast work.
+They may use various device’s APIs and process a wide range of features at the same time.
+Native apps will get as expensive as a number of platforms you want to support because more people will be involved in the app development process then.
 Native apps usually are business apps, entertainment apps, education apps.

 - Hybrid apps

-Or cross-platform apps, that best suit to reach a bigger audience from the start.
-It costs much less to develop and maintain if a team is involved and a single code that works for all platforms.
+Or cross-platform apps, that are best suited to reach a bigger audience from the start.
+Their development and maintenance costs less if a team is involved and a single code, that works for all platforms.
 Meantime cross-platform apps are less optimized, lack access to APIs and can’t provide the native user experience.
 They are suitable for small and medium communication apps, lifestyle apps or game apps.

 - Basic functionality apps

-Fast to develop and including very few or even no features at all.
-Mostly developed for personal use and you probably won’t find something like this in any app store.
-Usually, it’s made to display a list of topics – by clicking on one of them user can view info about it, or open a new list.
+Are fast to develop and include very few or even no features at all.
+They are mostly developed for personal use and you probably won’t find anything like this in any app store.
+Usually, they are made to display a list of topics – by clicking on one of them a user can view info about it, or open a new list.

 - Database-driven apps

-More complex apps with massive data to operate, stored directly on device memory or on a web server .
+More complex apps with massive data to operate, stored directly in the device memory or on a web server.
 To work as desired, additional features like camera, internet connection or access to the gallery may be required.
 Examples of such native apps that use device memory to store data library are various mobile dictionaries or encyclopedias.

 - Mobile games / Game apps

 Games may be both simple and advanced, with 3D graphics and physics, global ratings, AR support, even social media integration.
-Obviously, a more complex game would cost more, so it’s hard to tell exactly without estimate how much to make an app may cost.
+Obviously, a more complex game costs more, so it’s hard to tell exactly without estimate how much to make an app may cost.
 Gaming apps are the most popular category of application worldwide and usually the most profitable ones.
-Take Angry Birds, that cost near $140,000 to develop and made $70 million in the first year.
+Take Angry Birds that cost near $140,000 to develop and made $70 million in the first year.